EllaBrands/stanDev/JSON-for-model-data-and-parameters.md

 ## Proposal

+_this feature has been implemented and added to the CmdStan interface by https://github.com/stan-dev/cmdstan/pull/652_

 Use JSON instead of S dump format for data input files to Stan.

 The model file contains the data declarations.